nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         - Success message displayed informing the user of the number of entries found.
         - Suggestion message displayed informing the user of possible typos for a rating search, and a price search, providing directions to correct the typos.
-        - 0 default entries will be shown.
+        - 0 default entries will be shown.<br />

 ### Find specific entries